gubellom/gubellom.github.io/R files/Descriptive_stats.md

 ```

 We can also change the names of the labels if they are too long.
-For instance, henceforth I change the label ''Important that government is strong and ensures safety'' into
+For instance, I change the label ''Important that government is strong and ensures safety'' into
 ''Government ensures safety'' and ''Voted last national election'' into ''Voted last election'':
 ```r
 # Generate new names for the variable we want to change